amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 <!-- Data Structures Time Complexity for Beginners -->

 When we are developing software we have to store data in memory in a data structure.
-There are many types of data types such as arrays, maps, sets, lists, graphs, etc. Choosing the right data structure for the job can be tricky.
+There are many types of data types such as arrays, maps, sets, lists, trees, graphs, etc. Choosing the right data structure for a task can be tricky.
 So, this post will help you know the trade-offs so you can always use the right tool for the job.

 <!-- more -->

 # Data Structures Big-O Cheatsheet

 This table is summary of everything that we are going to cover on this post.
-Bookmarket, pin it or share it so you have it at hand.
+Bookmarket, pin it or share it so you have it at hand when you need it.

 Data Structures | Runtime
 -|-